 02.02 To emphasize the availability and applicability of OpE for use within the NRC’s inspection and assessment activities.

-02.03 To provide guidance on the integration of OpE into the ROP.
+02.03 To provide guidance on the integration of OpE into the ROP and the construction oversight processes.

+02.04 To provide guidance for communicating potentially generic items identified by regional and headquarter inspectors.

 2523-03 APPLICABILITY

-This IMC applies to those organizations within the NRC responsible for the development, maintenance, and application of the ROP and those organizations responsible for the collection, evaluation, and communication of OpE information.
+This IMC applies to those organizations within the NRC responsible for the development, maintenance, and application of the ROP and construction oversight processes such as the Construction Reactor Oversight Process (cROP); and to those organizations responsible for the collection, evaluation, and communication of OpE information.
+Since construction experience (ConE) is a subset of OpE, the term OpE as used in this IMC covers both OpE and ConE unless otherwise specified.
+In addition, ROP and construction oversight processes will be referred to as NRC oversight processes throughout this IMC.

 2523-04 DEFINITIONS